The Lynch Foundation

 - Innovative ideas with potential to spread and be replicated

-- Strong leadership at all levels of the organization
+- Strong leadership at all levels of the organisation

 - Long-term impact rather than addressing short-term needs